dylanwolff/etsy-clone/README.md

-## etsyclone
+## etsy-clone

-A simplified Etsy-style marketplace.
+A simplified Etsy-like marketplace.